astramieri/oci-foundations/docs/vcn_routing.md

 # VCN Routing

-VCN uses **Route Tables** to send traffic out of the VCN to the internet, to on-premises networks, or to peered VCN, and we look at each of these scenarios.
+VCN uses **Route Tables** to send traffic out of the VCN to the internet, to on-premises networks, or to peered VCN.

 Route tables consist of a set of route rules.
 Each rule specifies a destination CIDR block and a route target (the next hop for the traffic that matches that destination CIDR block).